JoshuaFox/JoshuaFox.github.io/publications.md

 * ["Hidden Cloud Waste in Your Code"](https://engineering.doit.com/identifying-hidden-cloud-waste-in-your-code-37e32fc8e11f)
 > Cloud waste often hides in inefficient code, creating an "illusion of efficiency."
 This article gives a systematic approach to finding cost issues that come from the code rather than cloud infrastructure.

-* "Outside Advisors: Empowering Your Team While Retaining Ownership," L8 Conference Warsaw and the Isle of Man Google Dev Group.
+* "Outside Advisors: Empowering Your Team While Retaining Ownership", L8 Conference Warsaw and the Isle of Man Google Dev Group.
 > This talk, for an audience of Staff Engineers, introduces a pragmatic approach to incorporating external Cloud Reliability Engineering (CRE) advisors while keeping your team firmly in control of their technical destiny.

 * ["Taking Machine Learning to Production: Cloud MLOps for Speed and Efficiency"](https://engineering.doit.com/taking-machine-learning-to-production-4b6c99383762)
 > The article version of my talk from DevFest and SRE Day (see below).

-* "Cloud MLOps for Speed and Efficiency," DevFest Bucharest, SRE Day London, and SRE Day Paris; earlier multicloud version given to the Israel NLP Meetup at Microsoft.
+* "Cloud MLOps for Speed and Efficiency", DevFest Bucharest, SRE Day London, and SRE Day Paris; earlier multicloud version given to the Israel NLP Meetup at Microsoft.
 [Video of the DevFest talk](https://youtu.be/bvZThtEJhYs) and of the [SRE Day talk](https://www.youtube.com/watch?v=jmjOHOeK0MA&list=PL2CAJ_jforK6Pp2BUGfwKKlBCHRWnsmgk&index=12&ab_channel=SREday).
 > I work with startups that build on an algorithm that they innovated, but hit a scaling wall as they succeed.
 I show how cloud MLOps platforms like Vertex provide a full spectrum of MLOps services, and how to decide when to leverage each.

 * ["DoiT-Easily: Simplifying Your Google Marketplace Vendor Development"](https://engineering.doit.com/doit-easily-7bd8b75207a9)